hulvdan/cookier/TASKS_HULVDAN.md

-x engine: multiple fonts loading that use the same atlas and can use different outlines, codepoints x using smaller font to display stats x fix: accurate contact damage hitbox
+x engine: multiple fonts loading that use the same atlas and can use different outlines, codepoints x using smaller font to display stats x fix: accurate contact damage hitbox x fix: upgrading HP immediately shows up in HP bar

-* upgrades also recalculate player stats
+* rework wave remaining seconds like in brotato
 * save system
-* rework wave remaining seconds like in brotato
 * turrel
 * coin pickup particles
 * keyboard input prompts